 By Hallandale Beach Mayor Joy Adams

 As we are in the holiday season I am aiming to provide as much as I can.
-I will be conducting a Sneaker Drive, collecting sneakers for children aged 2 years old up to high school-aged children.
+Last few weeks I was able to conduct a Sneaker Drive with the help of St. Matthew Church, collecting sneakers for children aged 2 years old up to high school-aged children.
 The collected sneakers will be distributed to different schools, homeless shelters, and churches as needed.
-Brand-new sneakers can be dropped off at St. Matthew Church located behind Publix at 542 Blue Heron Dr, Hallandale Beach, FL 33009.
-If you are not able to drop off donations you can contact me directly at (954) 457-1318 and I will arrange a personal pick up.
+With the kind hearts of many, I was able to collect and purchased more than 50 pairs of sneakers to be distributed.
+I thank every person who was able to make this possible without the help of many I couldn't have done this great deed.

 Get your voices and opinions heard at the next Commission Meeting on December 18, 2019, at 5:30 PM in the City's Commission Chambers.
 Be sure to follow the City of Hallandale Beach on all social media platforms and/or visit the City's website at CoHB.org for all up to date information.

 Merry Christmas, Happy Kwanzaa, Happy Hanukkah, and to all a Happy New Year!

 As always enjoy our wonderful City and stay safe!